joehahn/exes-n-ohs/README.md

 an accuracy of about 70%.
 The model's inferred decision boundary is shown below:<br />
 ![](figs/svm_decision_boundary.png)<br />
-Comparing the model-inferred decision boundary to the system's actual decision boundary (topmost plot) shows that the SVM model tends to overestimate the width of the green X, and that the model consistently mis-classifies actual green X records as nearby red O records.
+Comparing the model-inferred decision boundary (above) to the system's actual decision boundary (topmost plot) shows that this SVM model consistently overestimates the width of the green X, and also mis-classifies actual green X records as nearby red O records.

 ### build simple MLP neural net using keras